santanupattanayak/santanupattanayak.github.io/_posts/2025-09-10-Universal-Approximation-Theorem.md

 <img width="852" height="495" alt="image" src="https://github.com/user-attachments/assets/7cc9b915-87cc-449d-92c2-25a9a974bb43" />

+Hence, given only a hidden layer of sigmoid activations we can approximate any complex function with enough neurons in the hidden layer.
+Do note that this approximation theorem, doesn't really tell how many neurons are required in the hidden layer or if the learning methodology would be able to learn the approximation well enough.

+## Universal Approximation theorem for NN with ReLU activation <a> name="reluuat" <\a>

 The big question is how do we know neural nets can approximate any function?